 With 45.1 horsepower at the wheel I’m not likely going to run down a Ducati at the race track, but the extra power combined with an improved throttle response, better breathing, and linear power delivery sure makes it fun to try.

-D&D Import Cycles and Triumph is located at 1038 W. Little Creek Road in Norfolk, VA.
+D&D Import Cycles is located at 1038 W. Little Creek Road in Norfolk, VA.
 They specialize in sales, service, and performance tuning of import motorcycles.

 Check out more Suzuki GS500 posts!